MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Adaptive fixed-point iteration scheme of Discretized Richards Equation

 where $S$ is the user-specified total number of iterations for convergence, $\rho$ should be no less than the overall tolerance of convergence $\epsilon$ (to be discussed in Section \ref{sec_convergence}), and:

 This implies that:

 whose RHS can be explicitly determined from the results of the previous iteration.
-In actual implementation, we choose $L_i^{m+1,s}$ based on:
+Note that, in actual implementation, we select $\tau_i^{m+1,s}$ based on:

-While Equation \eqref{eqn_Lbound2} gives an automated way to choose the linearization parameter, in the meantime, we need to monitor the sensitivity of solutions obtained by adaptive linearization scheme and make sure that the solutions do not change drastically with respect to small perturbations.
-To do this, following Zarba \cite{zarba1988thesis} and Celia and Zarba \cite{zarba1988numerical}, we explicitly write down Equation \eqref{eqn_lscheme2} for all discretized cells in the form of a matrix equation:
+Meanwhile, we can monitor the sensitivity of solutions obtained by our adaptive fixed-point iteration scheme and make sure that the solutions do not change drastically with respect to small perturbations.
+To achieve this, following \citet{zarba1988thesis} and \citet{zarba1988numerical}, we explicitly write down Equation \eqref{eqn_lscheme2} for all discretized cells in the form of a matrix equation:

 where the $i$th element of vector $\mathbf{x}^{m+1,s}$ is $x_i^{m+1,s} = \psi_i^{m+1,s+1} - \psi_i^{m+1,s}$, which corresponds to cell $V_i$.
-To evaluate the choice of $L_i^{m+1,s}$, we calculate the condition number of $\mathbf{A}$ based on the chosen $L_i^{m+1,s}$.
-If the condition number is larger than a user-specified threshold, we will update $L_0$ in Equation \eqref{eqn_Lbound2} so that the condition number drops below the threshold.
-For 1-D problems, Zarba \cite{zarba1988thesis} showed that $\mathbf{A}$ is a $N\times N$ asymmetric tridiagonal matrix.
+Here, it is worth mentioning that Equation \eqref{eqn_matrix} is not used for solving Equations \eqref{eqn_lscheme2} as it is an explicit numerical scheme.
+Rather, it is used for analyzing the properties of the scheme after $x_i^{m+1,s}$ solutions are obtained by solving Equation \eqref{eqn_lscheme2}.
+For example, to evaluate the choice of $\tau_i^{m+1,s}$, we can calculate the condition number of $\mathbf{A}$ based on the solutions obtained from the chosen $\tau_i^{m+1,s}$.
+If the condition number is larger than a user-specified threshold, we will update $\tau_0$ in Equation \eqref{eqn_Lbound2} so that the condition number drops below the threshold.
+For 1-D problems, \citet{zarba1988thesis} showed that $\mathbf{A}$ is a $N\times N$ asymmetric tridiagonal matrix.
 In this case, the condition number of $\mathbf{A}$ can be determined by calculating its eigenvalues.
 On the other hand, for 2-D and 3-D problems, $\mathbf{A}$ is a rectangular matrix, so that singular value decomposition will be used to determine its condition number.